KPKrol85/kp-code-playground/pr-02-fleetops/daily-AUDIT.md

 ## 7. Senior rating (1–10)

-8.4/10
+8.5/10

-FleetOps now has strong static frontend architecture, a clean source/dist workflow, modular CSS, optimized runtime assets, and a healthy dependency audit.
+FleetOps now has strong static frontend architecture, a clean source/dist workflow, modular CSS, tokenized typography foundations, optimized runtime assets, and a healthy dependency audit.
 The rating is held back mainly by the remaining `innerHTML` rendering risk for user-editable local data and the inactive service worker file.

 ---